 Fancy a nice refreshing cocktail before your next flight?
-Try one of our top picks for pre-flight cocktails that are bound to delight every traveller.
-Located at different bars within the International and Domestic Terminals, make sure to celebrate your imminent holiday with a seasonal cocktail.
+Try one of our top picks for pre-flight cocktails.
+Located at different bars within the International and Domestic terminals, make sure to celebrate your imminent holiday with a seasonal cocktail.

 Rum Old Fashioned